malike/malike.github.io/_posts/2016-04-05-Design-Thinking-Approach-For-Robotic-Hobbyist-2.md

 Bug1 uses two hobby servos for movement.
 With the arduino as the command.
 But the position of the two servos to give the required movement is not that straight forward.

-Honestly [this](http://www.eucognition.org/index.php?page=leg-coordination-in-insect-walking) was what I wanted but the point of this post is to focus on the methodolgy not the actual project.
+Honestly [this](http://www.eucognition.org/index.php?page=leg-coordination-in-insect-walking) was what I wanted but the point of this post is to focus on the methodology not the actual project.
 I had to create a constant reminder of this because I kept drifting away.

 From the diagram above, if the part labelled **2** (front right leg) moves forward that is 120 degrees **3** (front left leg)would be 60 degrees.
 The back and forth of this movement would push *Bug1* forward.